test-fullautomation/python-jsonpreprocessor/README.rst

 Package Documentation
 ---------------------

-A detailed documentation of the Json Preprocessor's Package can be found here: `thejsonpreprocessor.pdf <https://github.com/test-fullautomation/python-jsonpreprocessor/blob/qth2hi/task/documentation_and_sphinx_config_maintenance/doc/_build/latex/thejsonpreprocessor.pdf>`_
+A detailed documentation of the Json Preprocessor's Package can be found here: `Json-Preprocessor.pdf <https://github.com/test-fullautomation/python-jsonpreprocessor/blob/qth2hi/task/documentation_and_sphinx_config_maintenance/doc/_build/latex/Json-Preprocessor.pdf>`_

 Feedback
 --------

-To give us a feedback, you can send an email to `Thomas Pollerspöck <Thomas.Pollerspoeck@de.bosch.com>`_
+To give us a feedback, you can send an email to `Thomas Pollerspöck <mailto:Thomas.Pollerspoeck@de.bosch.com>`_

 In case you want to report a bug or request any interesting feature, please don't hesitate to raise a ticket.